marchfederico/InstaConference/Readme.md

 To get it running:

 The TropoScript directory contains the Tropo script you need to deploy on Tropo.com.
 You need to change the CONFERENCE_APP_URL parameter in the script to point to this web app or it won't work.
-You can use something like ngrok if you are running this on your laptop as a demo.
+If running this on you local machine you can use something like ngrok.

 When running the app you will need to export the following configuration parameters: